-This is bonded to a base constructed of a plantation timber or plywood.
+This is bonded to a base constructed of plantation timber or plywood.

-They are usually installed as a floating floor over an acoustic underlay but can also be glued to the floor.READ MORE...
+They are usually installed as a floating floor over an acoustic underlay but can also be glued to the subfloor.READ MORE...

 Here is a good selection of Australian hardwoods and European Oaks

 See below for more of our wide selection

 You can choose click-lock planks which are easier and quicker to install, or the traditional tongue’n’groove system.

 Engineered timber flooring presents the homeowner an economic, fast and non-messy option for a real timber floor.

 The low environmental impact of these floors ensures that the worlds’ natural resources do not suffer.

 What is Engineered Timber flooring?